Lectures: MWF 10:30 - 11:20, 001 Stanger

 Exams: There will be six quizzes and I will count the best five (25%).
 There is one final examination (35%).
 The final will be TBA.

 Assignments: Homeworks are worth 40% of your grade.
 You may do these with a partner, and one grade will be given to both people in each group.
 Read our department's academic integrity guidelines before you hand in any written work.

 Goals: To appreciate computer science as a discipline with an elegant formal foundation with an uncanny number of practical applications.
 To understand abstract computational models, write machine “programs” for each one, and prove theorems with regard to their power.
 To appreciate and prove that some problems require more time and space for a computer solution, and some are undecidable.

-Special Dates: Mondays October 3, 17, and 24, and Wednesday October 12 are Jewish holidays.
+Special Dates: September 10, 19, 24, and October 1 are Jewish holidays.
+Instead of lecture, there will be a quiz or a TA homework review.
 Instead of lecture, there will be a quiz or I will announce other plans in class.

 of all ADUni Lectures

 Handouts: Syntax Diagrams for Pascal Closure Properties of Regular Sets, CFLs, DCFLs, and other Languages Old Class Notes